eztaah/classic-breakout/README.md

 ## Building and Development

 ### Informations
-- Your best score is automatically saved to your local storage.
+- Your best score is saved to your local storage.
 You can find it in the following directory:
 ```C:\Users\USERNAME\AppData\Local```

 ### Compilation instructions ( if you are using the minGW compiler)